Boone County Education Foundation

 Mini-Grant Projects

 The Boone County Education Foundation’s mission is to fund additional learning experiences and resources for students, teachers and administrators within the Boone County School District.
 Every year our Foundation raises enough money to provide mini-grants to help support our mission.
-The school and classroom projects highlighted below are a direct result of the funds raised from individuals and companies in Northern Kentucky just like you.
+The school and classroom projects highlighted (which do not represent all of the grants we’ve given away) below are a direct result of the funds raised from individuals and companies in Northern Kentucky just like you.
 Click here for donation options!

 Grant Application Letter